St Vincent’s Infant Asylum

 St Vincent’s Infant Asylum information

-This large, red-brick orphanage was built in 1864 with assistance from federal troops occupying the city.
-It helped relieve the overcrowded orphanages filled with youngsters of all races who lost their parents to epidemics.
-The orphanage is now a hotel, but a sign from orphanage days still hangs from the finely styled cast-iron gallery in front.
-Not open to the public.
+This large red-brick orphanage was built in 1864 with assistance from federal troops occupying the city.
+It helped relieve the overcrowded orphanages filled with youngsters of all races who had lost their parents to epidemics and the Civil War.
+The orphanage is now a budget guesthouse, but is not otherwise open to the public.